rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 ## Moonshining by Software Specialists

 Recently, I came across a news article about Wipro's Rashid Premji berating about moonshining by his staff.
-How really moonshines?
-It wanes for 2 weeks and waxes for 2 weeks!
-It does not shine always.
-That is how solar system works.
-I am bit surprised by Mr. Premji's take on moonshine.
-Mr. Azim Premji is touted to be the largest donor for philanthrophic causes in India.
-Of course, Mr. Azim Premji belongs to older class of Indian entrepreneurs being somewhat contemporary to Ratan Tata, Aditya Vikram Birla and Vijaypat Singhania.
-The reporters have not sought Mr Azim Premji's views on moonshining.
-I wonder what would be his views.
+How does the moon shine?
+It wanes for two weeks and waxes for two weeks.
+It never shines all the time.
+That is how the solar system works.
+I am a bit surprised by the younger Premji's take on moonshine.
+The popular perception is Mr. Azim Premji is the largest donor to philanthropic causes in India.
+Of course, Mr. Azim Premji belongs to the older generation of Indian entrepreneurs.
+The article does not discuss Mr. Azim Premji's views on moonshining by his employees.
+I wonder what his views would be.

-I recently had a discussion with two of my students who have established startups.
-Both of them are fairly well established and come from humble backgrounds.
-I asked one of them about staff indulging in multiple assignments with rivals.
-His views are surprisingly refreshing.
-He does not care if his staff take up multiple assignments.
-He told me that jobs in software industry are project-based.
-As long as the company's projects are delivered in schedule, why will the company care about moonshining by the member of the project team?.
-Non-disclosure agreements have fairly stringent clauses and that should take care of the intellectual property rights.
-Of course, the poject team leaders have to be little ingenuous in dividing job in a manner that the goals of a project is only known to a few core technical experts.
-So, in my opinion moonshining by staff in a software job is no big deal.
+In this context, I recently discussed with two of my students who have done well with their software startup ventures.
+Both of them come from pretty humble backgrounds.
+I asked one of them about his views on the staff indulging in multiple assignments with rivals.
+His views are surprisingly refreshing and forward-looking.
+He does not care as long as his delivery schedule remains unaffected.
+He told me that jobs in the software industry are project-based.
+The terms of the contract are reasonably straightforward.
+If there is a scope for moonshining, let it be.
+Why will the company care about it?
+Non-disclosure agreements consist of stringent clauses that should take care of intellectual property rights.
+However, the algorithmic logic cannot be caged into a compartment.
+Of course, the replication of the project remains a bit of concern.
+But only for a limited time.
+Once used in a production environment, the goals are out in the public domain.
+Therefore, for a limited time, the team leaders have to be a little ingenuous in partitioning a job so that the goals of a project remain a tightly guarded secret among a few core technical experts.
+At some point in time, you need to believe in human relationships.
+The student's views are mature and most apt for human management in software.

-Let us understand who does moonshine being in a regular basis.
+I see the problem in a different dimension.
 Probably, there will be no need to have departments like ED, CBI, SFIO, EOW, SEBI, etc., if no one does moonshine.
+Let us first understand who does moonshine being regularly.

-Govt servants are The biggest culprits they seek favors and bribes for performing their duties.
-Digitization has improved the situation a lot.
-CBDT has gone through a real reforms.
-I had a problem with refund way back in 2009.
-I had written about a dozen representations.
-Only after 2014, I was able to get the refund directly credited in my account.
-Earlier even for a refund of few hundred rupees a class IV staff used to visit us and disburse the cheque in exchange of 50% of the amount.
-Every time I refused to take the refund.
-We were careful in calculation of tax so that refund will not exceed beyond a double digit.
+Politicians and Govt servants are The biggest culprits; they seek favors and bribes for performing their duties.
+Admittedly, digitization has improved the situation a lot.
+I find CBDT has undergone a fundamental transformation from the days of 2014.
+I had a problem with a refund of INR 25k way back in 2009.
+I wrote about a dozen representations, including CPC office is located in Bangaluru.
+Only after 2014 did I get the refund directly credited to my account.
+Earlier, even for a refund of a few hundred rupees, a minion from ITD  used to visit us and disburse the cheque in exchange for 50% of the amount.
+When confronted, he spilled the bean the entire office was involved in.
+Every time I refused to take the refund cheque.
+We were careful in calculating tax so that refund would not exceed a double-digit.
+I guess ITD must have accumulated lakhs of uncashed cheques until 2014.

-Next bigger cuprit are industry conglomorates.
-Haven't they formed several companies?
-Are n't they directors of several companies?
-While talking about one company where they have interest, they should look into themselves.
-They are also moonshining.
-Many of them are offenders of the highest order.
+The next bigger culprits are industry czars.
+They form several companies and simultaneously become CEOs, CTOs, directors, and chairpersons of multiple companies and sometimes use proxies like personal chauffeurs or housekeepers.
+The mere appearance fee for any meeting may run into lakhs.
+They do indulge in moonshining as nobody does.
+Many of them
-When ED or CBI or SEBI examines their conduct they cry fouls.
+are the worst offenders.
+The nexus with politicians is also rampant in most cases.
+When ED, CBI, or SEBI examines their conduct, they cry fouls.
 The double standard is simply astounding.
-The media never reports about it.
-They have their own interest.
-As such most well-known media companies are owned by large businsess groups.
-The media reports only when their own interest are not served.
+The media never cares to report it.
+They have their interest.
+Most well-known media companies any way are owned by large business groups.
+The media reports only when their interest is not served.

-Health and Education Sectors are most glaring examples where moonshine is rampant.
-I have come across a case where a teacher was simultaneously in payrolls of three colleges.
-I am not sure what happened to the person.
-The guest lecturers are actively espoused by fly by night engineering colleges.
-A person equipped with a mobile phone and mobike could be guest lecturer in multiple colleges in a city.
-These "mobile lecturers" have only connection and degrees and offer no technical depth in teaching.
-As a result students register only for a degree.
-That is how India produces a large number of engineers but only 10% are employable.
-The education sector is tatters, and neither the govt nor the regulatory agencies like UGC or AICTE are effective.
-People of questionable integrities become Vice-Chancellors.
-The secretarial staff of the university are more powerful than the faculty members.
-Most private educational institutions are run by corrupt politicians.
+Judiciary, Health, and Education Depts are other glaring examples.
+People have the perception that the Judiciary is clean.
+Of course, many judges are clean like many ordinary people.
+Most often, when govt is in trouble, they readily agree to a judicial commission.
+Among these are the Khosla Commission, Shanawaz Commission, and Mukerjee Commission, all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
+Of course, only Mukerjee Commission was headed by a retired judge.
+GD Khosla was a bureaucrat, and Shanawaz Khan was a politician.
+The conclusion of these commissions is in the public domain and did not conclusively answer the central question of Netaji's death in a plane crash.
+But opening up a lot of unanswered questions.
+Commission of inquiry by retired judges is the most abused judicial remedy to potentially explosive public anger.
+The retired judges see it as an opportunity to remain in the reckoning and seek multiple extensions of time to file reports.
+When they finally file the reports, they favor what the appointing authority wanted them to.
+Time is the best healer.
+Nobody challenges patently laundry washing by the retired judges.

-Health sector is tightly controlled by IMA.
-More student go out of India to get MBBS degrees.
-About 20K students were enrolled in Ukrainian unversity before the war borke.
+IMA tightly controls the health sector.
+More students go out of India to get MBBS degrees.
+About 20K students were enrolled in Ukrainian universities before the Russia-Ukrain war broke.
 About 5k students are admitted to Chinese universities.
-In India, fees are simply unaffordable for student who seeks a seat in any private medical school.
-The powerful doctors have cartels and exercise control through IMA.
+In India, fees are simply unaffordable for a student who seeks a seat in any private medical school.
+The influential doctors have cartels and exercise control through IMA.
 It may look like a sweeping statement.
-But until recently, things are really bad.
-It showed up during COVID-19 pandemic.
+But until recently, things have been really bad.
+It showed up during the COVID-19 pandemic.
 We did not have enough medical staff or doctors.
-People died due to unavailability of ventilator, oxygen supply.
-Unscruplous politicians went to the extent of announcing reservation of bed for judges to ward off strictures from the courts.
+People died due to the unavailability of the ventilator and oxygen supply.
+Unscrupulous politicians went to the extent of announcing the reservation of beds for judges to ward off strictures from the courts.

+In the education sector,  I came across a case where a teacher was simultaneously on the payrolls of three colleges.
+I am not sure what happened to the person.
+Fly actively espouses the guest lecturers by night engineering colleges.
+A person equipped with a mobile phone and mobile could be a guest lecturer in multiple colleges in a city.
+These "mobile lecturers" have only connections and degrees and offer no technical depth in teaching.
+As a result, students register only for a degree.
+That is how India produces many engineers, but only 10% are employable.
+The education sector is in tatters, and neither the govt nor the regulatory agencies like UGC or AICTE are effective.
+People of questionable integrities become Vice-Chancellors.
+The secretarial staff of the university is more powerful than the faculty members.
+Corrupt politicians run most private educational institutions.